On Deformation Theory in Higher Logarithmic Geometry: Prelude: The replete abelianization functor

 \section{Prelude: The replete abelianization functor}

 In this section, we explain how our approach to the cotangent complex of log ring spectra manifests itself in the linear context of log rings.
-After recalling Quillen's approach to the cotangent complex and the basics on log rings, we describe how the exactification construction from log geometry (here called \emph{repletion}, cf.\ Remark \ref{rem:replete}) naturally gives rise to a functor for a fixed log ring $(A, M)$.
-Here ${\rm Log}_{(A, M)//(A, M)}^{\rm rep}$ is the category of ``replete'' augmented $(A, M)$-algebras (cf.\ Definition \ref{def:replete}), while ${\rm Ab}({\rm Log}_{(A, M)//(A, M)}^{\rm rep})$ is the category of abelian group objects therein.
-In Corollary \ref{cor:replaugmented}, we identify the category ${\rm Log}_{(A, M)//(A, M)}^{\rm rep}$ with that of ordinary augmented $A$-algebras ${\rm CAlg}_{A//A}$, so that Quillen's classical result (recalled as Theorem \ref{thm:quillen}) identifies its category of abelian group objects with that of modules over the ring $A$.
+After recalling Quillen's approach to the cotangent complex and the basics on log rings, we describe how the repletion construction naturally gives rise to a functor for a fixed log ring $(A, M)$.
+We proceed to identify the category ${\rm Log}_{(A, M)//(A, M)}^{\rm rep}$ with that of ordinary augmented $A$-algebras ${\rm CAlg}_{A//A}$, so that Quillen's classical result (recalled as Theorem \ref{thm:quillen}) identifies its category of abelian group objects with that of modules over the ring $A$.
 Hence the replete abelianization functor ${\rm Ab}_+^{\rm rep}(-, -)$ determines an $A$-module for each log ring over $(A, M)$, and we explain in Proposition \ref{prop:diffagree} that ${\rm Ab}_+^{\rm rep}(A, M) \cong \Omega^1_{(A, M)}$ - the classical module of log differentials.
-This is analogous to Quillen's identification of the module of ordinary differentials as the abelianization of $A$ (as a ring over $A$).
 The replete abelianization functor admits a non-abelian left derived functor, and the resulting animated module ${\Bbb L}{\rm Ab}_+^{\rm rep}(A, M)$ recovers Gabber's log cotangent complex \cite[Section 8]{Ols05}.

 The inclusion of this preliminary section is mostly to motivate and contextualize our forthcoming constructions, and it is not strictly necessary for the later sections.
 This material is inspired by and partially overlaps with \cite[Sections 3 and 4]{Rog09}, and we refer to Remark \ref{rem:rognescomp} for further details on this point.